streamreasoning/streamreasoning.github.io/_news/2021-jws-cfp.md

 ---
-layout: post
+layout: page
 title: JWS special Issue on Making Sense of Stream Data
-date:  2021-09-30 16:11:00-0400
-inline: false
+description: Call for Paper
+img: assets/img/cfp-cover.png
+importance: 1
 category: cfp
 ---

 ## Call for Papers

-The [Journal of Web Semantics](https://www.journals.elsevier.com/journal-of-web-semantics/) invites submissions for a special issue on Stream Reasoning, to be edited by Albert Bifet, Emanuele Della Valle, Danh Le Phuoc, and Konstantin Schekotihin
+The [Journal of Web Semantics](https://www.journals.elsevier.com/journal-of-web-semantics/) invites submissions for a special issue on Making Sense of Stream Data, to be edited by Albert Bifet, Emanuele Della Valle, Danh Le Phuoc, and Konstantin Schekotihin.

 Our growing ability to collect, integrate, store, and analyze massive data fuels scientific breakthroughs and technological innovations.
 However, in a world where volatility, uncertainty, complexity, and ambiguity are the new normal, making sense of historical data is no longer enough.
 First, in the 2020s’ the demand for storage will exceed the production capability by an order of magnitude.
 This exponential inflation will thus require analyzing almost 30% of global data in real-time.
 Second, when changes hit, those who employ historical data analytics discover that their models are no longer relevant.
 COVID-19 is one of those changes.

+In this special issue, we call researchers from the various areas such as Knowledge Representation,
+Semantic Web,
+Complex Event Processing,
+Streaming Machine Learning,  or
+Stream Processing
-In this special issue, we call researchers from the Knowledge Representation, Semantic Web, Artificial Intelligence, Streaming Machine Learning, and the Stream Processing communities for theoretical contributions, novel algorithms, artifacts, and tools to realize successful systems.
+for theoretical contributions, novel algorithms, artifacts, and tools to realize successful systems.
 Moreover, we invite practitioners from any application domain that deals with data streams to report their experiences, best practices, and insights.

 ### Important Dates

 - Call for papers:      01 Oct 2021
-- Submission deadline:    27 Feb 2022
+- Submission deadline: **31 May 2022**
-- Author notification:       30 Apr 2022
+- Author notification:  31 Jul 2022
+- Second round:         31 Aug 2022
+- Final notification:   31 Oct 2022
 - Publication:          appr.
 Q1 2023

 ### Topics of Interest